shreyas-bk24/MediKit/README.md

 <p>Firstly you have to install all the requirements mentioned in the requirements.txt</p><br>
 <p>Before installing we have to make sure that pip is already installed on your coding environment</p><br>

-<p>To check pip is installed in your environment</p>
+>To check pip is installed in your environment

-Paste this command on the project terminal
 ```py
 pip --version
 ```

-install pip
+>install

 ```py
 py get-pip.py
 ```